California Public Employees Retirement System Sells 14,939 Shares of Stryker Co. (NYSE:SYK)

-California Public Employees Retirement System trimmed its position in shares of Stryker Co.
-(NYSE:SYK) by 1.1% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 1,404,803 shares of the medical technology company’s stock after selling 14,939 shares during the quarter.
-California Public Employees Retirement System owned 0.37% of Stryker worth $364,869,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+California Public Employees Retirement System lowered its position in Stryker Co.
+(NYSE:SYK) by 1.1% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 1,404,803 shares of the medical technology company’s stock after selling 14,939 shares during the period.
+California Public Employees Retirement System owned approximately 0.37% of Stryker worth $364,869,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
-RE Advisers Corp bought a new position in Stryker in the 2nd quarter worth $34,000.
-Magellan Asset Management Ltd bought a new position in Stryker in the 1st quarter worth $35,000.
-Penserra Capital Management LLC bought a new position in Stryker in the 2nd quarter worth $36,000.
-Albion Financial Group UT purchased a new stake in Stryker in the 2nd quarter worth $37,000.
-Finally, Hanson & Doremus Investment Management increased its stake in Stryker by 25.3% in the 2nd quarter.
-Hanson & Doremus Investment Management now owns 188 shares of the medical technology company’s stock worth $39,000 after buying an additional 38 shares in the last quarter.
-72.58% of the stock is currently owned by hedge funds and other institutional investors.
+Several other institutional investors also recently bought and sold shares of SYK.
+Ameriprise Financial Inc. raised its stake in shares of Stryker by 49.4% during the first quarter.
+Ameriprise Financial Inc. now owns 1,762,597 shares of the medical technology company’s stock valued at $429,402,000 after acquiring an additional 582,538 shares in the last quarter.
+WCM Investment Management LLC raised its stake in shares of Stryker by 26.4% during the second quarter.
+WCM Investment Management LLC now owns 2,721,652 shares of the medical technology company’s stock valued at $706,895,000 after acquiring an additional 568,957 shares in the last quarter.
+Nordea Investment Management AB raised its stake in shares of Stryker by 62.9% during the first quarter.
+Nordea Investment Management AB now owns 937,785 shares of the medical technology company’s stock valued at $229,110,000 after acquiring an additional 361,999 shares in the last quarter.
+Canada Pension Plan Investment Board raised its stake in shares of Stryker by 113.6% during the first quarter.
+Canada Pension Plan Investment Board now owns 528,959 shares of the medical technology company’s stock valued at $128,844,000 after acquiring an additional 281,363 shares in the last quarter.
+Finally, Barclays PLC raised its stake in shares of Stryker by 77.4% during the first quarter.
+Barclays PLC now owns 638,780 shares of the medical technology company’s stock valued at $155,593,000 after acquiring an additional 278,647 shares in the last quarter.
+72.58% of the stock is owned by hedge funds and other institutional investors.

-A number of brokerages have issued reports on SYK.
-Truist increased their price target on Stryker from $250.00 to $275.00 and gave the stock a “hold” rating in a research note on Wednesday, July 28th.
-Northland Securities upgraded Stryker from a “market perform” rating to an “outperform” rating and increased their price target for the stock from $248.00 to $310.00 in a research note on Wednesday, July 28th.
-Citigroup increased their price target on Stryker from $303.00 to $310.00 and gave the stock a “buy” rating in a research note on Wednesday, July 28th.
-Needham & Company LLC restated a “hold” rating on shares of Stryker in a research report on Wednesday, July 28th.
-Finally, Morgan Stanley raised their price objective on Stryker from $280.00 to $300.00 and gave the company an “overweight” rating in a research report on Wednesday, July 28th.
-Two analysts have rated the stock with a sell rating, seven have issued a hold rating and fourteen have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Buy” and an average price target of $287.13.
+In other news, Director Ronda E. Stryker sold 150,000 shares of the business’s stock in a transaction dated Friday, August 6th.
+The shares were sold at an average price of $262.26, for a total transaction of $39,339,000.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, VP Robert S. Fletcher sold 1,120 shares of the company’s stock in a transaction dated Thursday, August 5th.
+The shares were sold at an average price of $261.10, for a total transaction of $292,432.00.
+Following the sale, the vice president now directly owns 4,533 shares of the company’s stock, valued at approximately $1,183,566.30.
+The disclosure for this sale can be found here.
+6.70% of the stock is owned by insiders.

-Stryker (NYSE:SYK) last announced its quarterly earnings data on Monday, July 26th.
-The medical technology company reported $2.25 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $2.12 by $0.13.
+Stryker (NYSE:SYK) last issued its quarterly earnings data on Monday, July 26th.
+The medical technology company reported $2.25 earnings per share for the quarter, topping analysts’ consensus estimates of $2.12 by $0.13.
+The business had revenue of $4.29 billion during the quarter, compared to the consensus estimate of $4.14 billion.
 Stryker had a net margin of 12.82% and a return on equity of 26.08%.
-The business had revenue of $4.29 billion during the quarter, compared to the consensus estimate of $4.14 billion.
-During the same quarter last year, the firm earned $0.64 earnings per share.
-The firm’s quarterly revenue was up 55.4% compared to the same quarter last year.
-As a group, equities research analysts expect that Stryker Co. will post 9.35 EPS for the current year.
+The company’s revenue was up 55.4% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $0.64 earnings per share.
+Equities research analysts forecast that Stryker Co. will post 9.35 EPS for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, October 29th.
+The business also recently announced a quarterly dividend, which will be paid on Friday, October 29th.
 Stockholders of record on Thursday, September 30th will be paid a dividend of $0.63 per share.
-This represents a $2.52 annualized dividend and a dividend yield of 0.97%.
 The ex-dividend date is Wednesday, September 29th.
-Stryker’s dividend payout ratio is presently 33.92%.
+This represents a $2.52 dividend on an annualized basis and a dividend yield of 0.97%.
+Stryker’s dividend payout ratio is currently 33.92%.

-In other news, Director Ronda E. Stryker sold 150,000 shares of Stryker stock in a transaction that occurred on Friday, August 6th.
-The shares were sold at an average price of $262.26, for a total transaction of $39,339,000.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, VP Robert S. Fletcher sold 1,120 shares of Stryker stock in a transaction that occurred on Thursday, August 5th.
-The shares were sold at an average price of $261.10, for a total transaction of $292,432.00.
-Following the transaction, the vice president now directly owns 4,533 shares in the company, valued at $1,183,566.30.
-The disclosure for this sale can be found here.
-Insiders own 6.70% of the company’s stock.

 About Stryker